 Conversion Rate (%)=(Number of Conversions/Total Number of Visitors)×100

-Google Analytics is a tool that helps in calculating the conversion for the pages of a website.
+Google Analytics is a tool that helps calculate conversions for the pages of a website.

-A "good" conversion rate is determined by multiple factors, like the type of industry and business, the target audience, and the specific goals of the website or campaign.
+A "good" conversion rate is determined by multiple factors, like the type of industry and business, the target audience, and the objectives of the website or campaign.
 The general guidelines show the following:

 Type of industry | Conversion rates |